 Circular knitting needles are the most versatile needles I’ve come across.
-You can use them for many projects.
-I use fixed circulars with bamboo tips to do my knitting.
+You can use them for a range of projects.
+I use fixed ones with bamboo tips to do my knitting.

 In this post, I share all you need to know about Circular Knitting Needles.